-Executed commands are indicated with the \bigcirc icon.
+Commands that have already run are indicated with the \bigcirc icon.
 This icon is not shown for commands that were undone.

 The use of wizards allows numerous commands to be automatically implemented, which in the command list are displayed as composite commands and the individual commands are shown at a second level.
 You can only undo the composite commands.